jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 specifying another socket setting)
 -   `externalFacingBindHost`: Specifies the binding host name or address for all external-facing sockets
+-   `externalFacingBindHostAddressType`: Specifies an acceptable binding host address type for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `externalFacingBindTcpPortRange`: Specifies a binding port range for all external-facing TCP sockets (This rule action can be specified multiple times with each rule action